Furikuda/bork/docs/development.rst

 To control the amount and kinds of messages output emitted at info level, use flags like ``--stats`` or ``--list``, then create a topic logger for messages controlled by that flag.
-See ``_setup_implied_logging()`` in ``borg/archiver.py`` for the entry point to topic logging.
+See ``_setup_implied_logging()`` in ``bork/archiver.py`` for the entry point to topic logging.

 Building a development environment
 ----------------------------------

-First, just install borg into a virtual env :ref:`as described before <git-installation>`.
+First, just install bork into a virtual env :ref:`as described before <git-installation>`.

 To install some additional packages needed for running the tests, activate your virtual env and run::